vineetjc/jekyll-now/_posts/2018-12-08-KWoc-Diaries-Mentor-Beginnings.md

 ![](https://raw.githubusercontent.com/vineetjc/pygame-Search-the-Key/master/screenshots/2.png)

 ## 2. [Coin Fall game]
 This is also a mini-game I made as part of [Monopoly-Custom] that goes with Search the Key.
-(Now that I think of it, I did way too much for 3 marks of my 100 for my 12th grade Computer Science).
+(Now that I think of it, I did way too much for 3 marks of my 100 for my 12th-grade Computer Science).

 [Monopoly-Custom]: https://github.com/vineetjc/Monopoly-Custom
 [Coin Fall game]: https://github.com/vineetjc/pygame-Coin-Fall-